ionify/about/VISION.md

 ~
 { re:
     { id:  'thing@ionified.net'
-    , of: ['ionify','education']
+    , do:  'transcription'
     , as:  'a.specified.thing'
-    , by: ['🙇🏾‍♂️ יהוה 🤲🏾','mike🇬🇾👨🏾‍💻🇺🇸lee']
+    , by: ['🙇🏾‍♂️ יהוה 🤲🏾','mike🇬🇾👨🏾‍💻🇺🇸lee','team✨ionify']
-    , on: {200709.2     : -4}
+    , on: {2007_09.2      : -4}
-    , to: {578311115.1  : -8}
+    , to: {5783_11_22_2.1 : -8}
-    , at: +6.01
+    , at: -0.700
     , is:
-        ['identification','instantiation','association'
+        [ "implementing the ⚛️ ion: invoked object notation" , "definition of an observable, attributed, specified &" , "versioned thing, with classifications to aid its" , "internet & local discovery"
+        ],
+      im:
+        ['identification',  'invocation', 'association'
         ,      'location', 'attribution',  'annotation'
         , 'specification',  'connection',    'occasion'
-        ,       'version',  'description','information'
+        ,       'version', 'description', 'information'
-        ,'classification',   'invocation', 'exhibition'
+        ,'classification',      'action',  'exhibition'
-        ],
-      it:
-        [ "implements the ion: invoked object notation" , "definition of an internet-discoverable,"
-        , "observable, attributed, specified & versioned"
-        , "thing, with concise terms aiding its internet" , "and local discovery"
         ],
       we:
         [ "hope you'll enjoy applying ion to share &"